Invoca/value_class/README.md

 Once an instance of a class is returned.
 It is immutable: it is frozen and all if its attributes are frozen.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Running Tests

 Tests in this gem are written in Rspec and can be executed through the main rake task for the repo